TheKeithStewart/angular-esri-components/src/lib/core/README.md

 # EsriModuleProvider

-`EsriModuleProvider`  a service which abstracts the esri loader using [ArcGIS API for JavaScript v4.6](https://developers.arcgis.com/javascript/)
+`EsriModuleProvider`  a service which abstracts the esri loader service using [ArcGIS API for JavaScript v4.6](https://developers.arcgis.com/javascript/)

 An example with the Search widget using constructors can be found here: https://github.com/JordeyWijnbergen/angular-esri-arcgis-example